Resources

 }

-which in our case is product
+Each `resource` field must always define `resourceType` which in our case is `product`.&#x20;

-.
-At this point Shopstory has no knowledge of the resource called
+At this point Shopstory has no knowledge of the resource called `product`.
+When you open Shopstory and add `ProductCard` the editor will crash saying that `product` widget is not defined.

-- widget
+* widget

-- fetch function
+* fetch function

 Widget defines how resources are browsed and picked by the user in the Shopstory editor.
-Widget code is run only inside the Shopstory editor and is not involved when you render Shopstory content in your website.
+Widget code is run only inside the Shopstory editor and is not involved when you render Shopstory content in your website.&#x20;

 // ...